SharePoint/sp-dev-docs/docs/spfx/web-parts/known-issues.md

-# Known issues with client-side web parts
+# Known Issues with creating client-side web parts

 >**Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environments.